SyncfusionExamples/WinUI-Linear-Gauge-Getting-Started-/README.md

 # WinUI Linear Gauge Getting started

-This repository contains sample for how to get started with the [Syncfusion WinUI Linear Gauge](https://help.syncfusion.com/winui/linear-gauge/getting-started) control.
+This repository contains sample to getting started with the [Syncfusion WinUI Linear Gauge](https://help.syncfusion.com/winui/linear-gauge/getting-started) control.
 The WinUI Linear Gauge control is a multipurpose data visualization control that displays numerical values on a linear scale horizontally or vertically.

 ## Syncfusion controls